ArchipelagoMW/Archipelago/worlds/psychonauts/docs/setup_en.md

 Run ArchipelagoLauncher.exe and open host.yaml from the Archipelago Launcher, find the psychonauts_options and paste your Psychonauts game directory into the root_directory setting between the quotes.
-If the pasted root directory contains single slashes between lines, change all of these to double slashes. `If you don't, the client may fail to open.`
+If the pasted root directory contains single slashes between lines, change all of these to double slashes. **If you don't, the client may fail to open.**

 <h3 style="text-transform:none";>Installing A Seed</h3>

 When generating from the website, your player slot will have a Psychonauts.zip seed on the room page.
 Download the seed, then extract it to access the RandoSeed.lua file inside.
-If the game is generated locally, extract the Archipelago Seed.zip in the output folder (or have the person who generated the seed do this and send you the Psychonauts.zip), then extract your Psychonauts.zip.
-Copy RandoSeed.lua, then find your Psychonauts directory where Astralathe and the PsychoRando mod are installed.
+Copy RandoSeed.lua, then find your Psychonauts directory where Astralathe and the
+PsychoRando mod are installed.
 Inside ModResource, open the PsychoRando mod folder, find the Scripts folder and paste RandoSeed.lua inside.
 Make sure to overwrite the old file.